 Healthy Hot Cross Buns with Chaga

-Enjoy this recipe and the delicious luxury of time this weekend.
+Enjoy this recipe and the delicious luxury of time across the upcoming long weekend.

 Makes 6 – 8